vbonnet73/freetext_app/README.md

 # freetext_app

 1. Apps added value
-   This apps help you analyse files free text columns dicovering more frequent word sequences and link between words I design it to allow fast investigation on freetext data
+   This apps help you analyse files free text columns dicovering more frequent word sequences and link between words.
+   I design it to allow fast investigation on freetext data

 2. Features available